Can a Buyer Work With Multiple Real Estate Agents?

 About the Author

-Top Wellington Realtor, Michelle Gibson, wrote: “Can a Buyer Work With Multiple Real Estate Agents?”
+Top Wellington Realtor, Michelle Gibson, wrote “Can a Buyer Work With Multiple Real Estate Agents?”

-Michelle has been specializing in residential real estate since 2001 throughout Wellington Florida and the surrounding area.
-Whether you’re looking to buy, sell or rent she will guide you through the entire real estate transaction.
-If you’re ready to put Michelle’s knowledge and expertise to work for you call or e-mail her today.
+Michelle has been specializing in residential real estate since 2001 throughout Wellington Florida, and the surrounding area.
+Whether you’re looking to buy, sell, or rent, she will guide you through the entire real estate transaction.

-Areas of service include WellingtonLake WorthRoyal Palm BeachBoynton BeachWest Palm Beach, Loxahatchee, Greenacres, and more.
+Areas of service include Wellington, Lake Worth, Royal Palm Beach, Boynton Beach, West Palm Beach, Loxahatchee, Greenacres, and more.

-2 thoughts on “Can a Buyer Work With Multiple Real Estate Agents?”
+1 thought on “Can a Buyer Work With Multiple Real Estate Agents?”

 Leave a Comment